thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_and_Knex.desc.md

                                                                                           ╚════════════════════════════════╝
 ```

-For example, imagine a RESTful, database-driven HTTP server manages the persistence of the following rows in the `tracks` table.
+For example, imagine a RESTful, database-driven, HTTP server manages the persistence of the following rows in the `tracks` table.

 ```text
  id |       title        |   artist